EVE-NG add Palo Alto PanOS 10 VM

 Configure the management interface IP Address

-configure set deviceconfig system type static set deviceconfig system ip-address <ip address> netmask <netmask> default-gateway <default gateway> dns-setting servers primary <DNS ip address> commit
+configure set deviceconfig system type static set deviceconfig system ip-address <ip-address> set deviceconfig system netmask <netmask> set deviceconfig system default-gateway <default-gateway> set deviceconfig system dns-setting servers primary <dns-ip-address> commit

 Check the management interface is configured with the correct IP details and the state is up.